Current Projects

 Units: 182

-Our next new construction project is 182 units of affordable housing being built on a NYC Housing Authority site in the Fordham Heights section of the Bronx.
-This development will provide affordable apartments to low- and moderate-income households earning at or below 80% of area median income and has an additional set aside of units for formerly homeless individuals and families.
-Scheduled to open in 2023, the property will also contain space for community services, recreation and a commercial tenant.
+Our most recent development, Twin Parks Terrace includes 182 units of affordable housing on a former parking lot at a NYC Housing Authority site in the Fordham Heights section of the Bronx.
+This development provides affordable apartments to low- and moderate-income households earning at or below 80% of area median income, and units for formerly homeless individuals and families.
+Completed in 2023, the property also contains space for community services, recreation and a commercial tenant.

-Apartments will listed on the general Wavecrest vacancy list when available.
+Apartments will be listed on the general Wavecrest vacancy list when available.